 Artesian, The Langham Hotel in London, UK

 Created for Langham Hotels & Resorts and opened in 2008, the award-winning artesian bar takes its eclectic inspiration from the Victorian cabinets of curiosities featuring hidden textures, details and references including jewelled mirror jewelled panelling, blue and purple crocodile leather tiles, bespoke lacquers referencing la chasse aux papillons, and a pagoda bar.
 Three oversized hand-crafted chandeliers add to narrative exploring the empire and the far east within the scheme.
 Artesian has won the title of the “world’s best bar” in 2012, 2013 and 2014, as well as the “most influential European bar” in the cocktail & spirit awards.
+The studio

 Established in 1985, David Collins studio is an architectural based consultancy which has redefined luxury interior design on a global scale.
 The creative director of David Collins studio is Simon Rawlings.
 Throughout his 16 years with the company, he has been fundamental in defining and implementing the studio’s creative vision, working in close collaboration with David Collins and the creative team.